 Can a beginner climb Kilimanjaro?

 Climbing Kilimanjaro is a fun bucket list for beginners as well.
-You must stick out to 5895 meters, where you do not need to acquire any technical skills to complete the expedition.
+You must stick to 5895 meters, where you do not need to acquire technical skills to complete the expedition.
 Since it lies in Africa, there are fewer chances of suffering from altitude sickness.
 However, there are a few things to know before you climb Kilimanjaro for beginners.
 There are six routes to summit the mountain, but the lengthiest pathway is the best.
 Whether a beginner or an expert trekker, you do not get to summit solo to Kilimanjaro.

 Do you need a guide for the Annapurna base camp?

-You do not need to have a guide during the Annapurna base camp trek.
+You do not need a guide during the Annapurna base camp trek.
 However, you need to acquire permission to trail around the Annapurna region.
 Likewise, if you are trekking for the first time to Annapurna base camp, it is best to take a guide.
 They will make all the arrangements for your journey.
 Besides a guide, you can hire a potter to carry all the stuff required during Annapurna base camp.

 How do I train for Annapurna base camp?